-The present membership of the board is set out here.
+The present membership of the board is set out in our board of directors.

-The other significant commitments of the chairman consist of acting as non-executive chairman of Lagan Construction Holdings Limited and non-executive director of Newbury Racecourse plc.
+The other significant commitments of the chairman consist of acting as non-executive director of Newbury Racecourse plc.

 The service agreements of the executive directors and the letters of appointment of the non-executive directors are available for inspection at the Company's registered office.
 Brief details are also included in the directors' remuneration report.